AnsahMohammad/StudySenseAI/README.md

 ![Code lint: ESLint](https://img.shields.io/badge/JS%20linting-ESLint-green)
 ![Code lint: Pylint](https://img.shields.io/badge/Py%20linting-Pylint-yellow)

-## A PDF Reader to Focus and gather your data.
+### A PDF Reader to Focus and Gather your data.
+A web application that allows users to easily upload and organize PDF files.
+With intuitive **folder organization**, users can keep their PDFs in order and focus on each document without distractions.
+The application also provides **valuable analytics** on reading habits.
+Users can track the time spent on each PDF, gain insights into daily reading time, and identify popular reads.
+With secure authentication using tokens, users can confidently manage their PDFs while ensuring **data privacy**.

 <br>

 ## **Quick Start**